 Michael (00:00)

 Hey everybody, thanks for tuning in to this edition of the Anchor Group podcast.
 We've got another great one for you.
-Today joining me on the podcast is Robert Rand from ipass.com. ipass.com is a middleware platform that we have helped use in the BigCommerce and Shopify ecosystems.
-Now today Robert's going to be talking a little bit about ipass.com, but we are also going to announce a new partnership between ipass.com and Anchor Group.
+Today, joining me on the podcast is Robert Rand from ipass.com. ipass.com is a middleware platform that we have helped use in the BigCommerce and Shopify ecosystems.
+Today, Robert's going to talk a little bit about ipass.com, and we are also going to announce a new partnership between ipass.com and Anchor Group.
 It's called the BigCommerce NetSuite Accelerator Program.
-And so if you're on NetSuite and you're thinking about going with BigCommerce, you're definitely going to want to stay tuned for that.
+And so, if you're on NetSuite and you're thinking about going with BigCommerce, you're definitely going to want to stay tuned.
 So let's dive in.
 Well, Robert, thanks for joining the podcast today.

 Robert (00:41)